Last Modified on January 20, 2024

 When we open the table, it will show an error message.

-Moreover, you need to remove any such metric filters in order to analyze the data on your pivot tables.
+Moreover, you need to remove any such metric filters to analyze the data on your pivot tables.

-So that’s all you need to know to get started with pivot tables in Google Data Studio!
+So that’s all you need to know to get started with Looker Studio pivot tables!

 Pivot tables help create a better data experience for clients.
-Data Studio used to be a poor tool for data exploration, but pivot tables have changed this.
+Looker Studio used to be a poor tool for data exploration, but pivot tables have changed this.

-Analysis and exploration are now far more accessible in Data Studio.
+Analysis and exploration are now far more accessible in Looker Studio.

 You can pull data dynamically and don’t need the user to deal with spreadsheets.

-Moreover, using pivot tables is just one excellent feature that Google Data Studio provides.
+Moreover, using pivot tables is just one excellent feature that Looker Studio provides.

 There’s a lot more that you can explore with this tool.
 For example, you can create calculated fields using functions to take your analysis to a higher level.

-The next step in mastering GDS would be learning how to pull data from third-party data sources into Google Data Studio using Connectors.
+The next step in mastering Looker Studio would be learning how to pull data from third-party data sources into Looker Studio using Connectors.

 What are your favorite use cases for pivot tables?
-Do you prefer to use pivot tables in Data Studio, or in Google Sheets?
+Do you prefer to use pivot tables in Looker Studio, or Google Sheets?
 Let us know in the comments below!